Jacques Rougeau: Return to WWF (1998)

-Later career and retirement (1997–2018)
+Later career and retirement (1998–2018)

-Rougeau teamed up with his brother, Ray (who at the time was a commentator, announcer and host for the French-produced WWF programming) alongside Ouellet in a dark match for WWF Shotgun Saturday Night in 1997.
-They defeated the team of Edge, Shawn Stasiak, and Tom Brandi.

-In 1998, Rougeau returned to the WWF for a final run teaming once again with Pierre Ouellet in an updated version of The Quebecers.
-This incarnation of the team still used the ring attire from their WCW run as the Amazing French Canadians.
-The team were also one of the 14 tag teams eliminated in the tag team battle royal at WrestleMania XIV, leading to a win for the Legion of Doom.
-They failed to achieve the same success they enjoyed during their prior run, with their only notable feud being with The Godwinns, where the Godwinns went over.
+After WWF, Rougeau was the promoter for the Montreal-based Lutte International 2000 where he wrestled on occasion.

 Rougeau and Ouellet briefly reunited in WCW in 2000 in Lance Storm's Team Canada.
+After WCW, Rougeau and Ouellet went their separate ways.

+Rougeau continued working in his promotion until wrestling his last match on December 27, 2011 with his son Jean-Jacques as they defeated Kurrgan and Frank The Machine in Repentigny, Quebec.
+After his last match, Rougeau decided to close down Lutte International 2000.

 After retiring, Rougeau attempted to join the Montreal Police Department, but was unable to do so as he had not graduated from high school.
 He is now a public speaker, touring schools to speak on drugs, smoking, and bullying.
 He opened the Rougeau Wrestling School in Montreal in 1998.

 In 2018, Rougeau announced that he would retire for a third time, and that he had closed his wrestling school.
 On August 18, 2018, shortly after his retirement announcement, Rougeau mirrored his father's retirement matching by teaming with his sons for the first and only time.
 As Rougeau's sons, all of whom have wrestled, have expressed no desire to return to wrestling, Jacques' retirement effectively ended the Rougeau family wrestling dynasty after more than six decades.